Former Justices of the Court of AppealCourt of Appeal | Saskatchewan

 The Yukon grew quickly with settlers seeking their fortunes in gold and in 1897 the Ottawa Government found it necessary to establish the judicial machinery known as the Territorial Court of the Yukon Territory in the Yukon Judicial District.
-It was to that district that Mr. Justice McGuire was assigned.
+It was to that district that McGuire was assigned.
 In 1898 he returned to Saskatchewan and in 1902 he was appointed the first Chief Justice of the Supreme Court of the North-West Territories.
-The appointment was given to Mr. Justice McGuire even though Justice Richardson had seniority.
-This promotion created an uncomfortable situation on the bench and less than a year later Chief Justice McGuire resigned.
+The appointment was given to McGuire even though Hugh Richardson had seniority.
+This promotion created an uncomfortable situation on the bench and less than a year later McGuire resigned.

 The Honorable Arthur L. Sifton